MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 1. Save your app.
 If it is the first time it has been saved, there is no need to publish it; if not, also publish the app.

-1. Open your app in a mobile device player.  **SaveData** and **LoadData** cannot be used in Studio or in a web browser.
-It may take a few minutes for the app to appear on your device.
+1. Open your app on a device such as a phone or tablet.  **SaveData** and **LoadData** cannot be used in Studio or in a web browser.
+Refresh your app list if you don't see your app immediately, it can take a few seconds for the app to appear on your device.
+Signing out and back in to your account can help too.
     > [!div class="mx-imgBorder"]
     > ![App running with no items added](media/function-savedata-loaddata/simple-mobile.png)

-1. Enter the name, take a picture of an item, and select the **Add Item** button.
-Do this a couple of times to load up the collection.
+1. Enter the name and take a picture of an item.

+2. Select the **Add Item** button.
+Repeat adding items a couple of times to load up your collection.
     > [!div class="mx-imgBorder"]
     > ![App running with three items added](media/function-savedata-loaddata/simple-mobile-with3.png)

 1. Select the **Save Data** button.
+This will save the data in your collection to your local device.

 1. Close the app.
-You collection will be lost including all item names and pictures.
+You collection in memory will be lost including all item names and pictures, but they will still be there in the device's storage.

 1. Launch the app again.
-The collection will again be empty.
+The collection in memory will again show as empty in the gallery.
     > [!div class="mx-imgBorder"]
     > ![App again running with no items added](media/function-savedata-loaddata/simple-mobile.png)

 1. Select the **Load Data** button.
-The collection will be repopulated from the stored data and your items will be back.
+The collection will be repopulated from the stored data on your device and your items will be back in the gallery.
     > [!div class="mx-imgBorder"]
     > ![App running with three items restored after calling the LoadData function](media/function-savedata-loaddata/simple-mobile-load1.png)